-Contractor's program staffing for the Insight Respite Center includes mainly those persons with lived experience, as either a person who has received psychiatrist services in the past for a mental illness, or has lived with a family member with such experiences.
+Contractor's program staffing for the Insight Respite Center includes mainly those persons with lived experience, as either a person who has received psychiatrist services in the past for a mental illness or has lived with a family member with such experiences.
 The staff shall consist of the following:

-- Program Director .10 FTE is an executive management position providing oversight to all Turning Point programs in Nevada County, and shall allot time to oversight of the operations, training, budget, and crisis related interventions of the Center. - Program Manager -1.0 FTE shall be responsible for the overall management of the program with duties including, but not limited to, overseeing the implementation of program components, developing and managing the program and its budget, providing prompt intervention in resolving crisis events, including the coordination and use of other agencies when necessary for a resolution. - Peer Support Specialist (PSC) 6.0 FTE's will utilize their unique life experience, as well as therapeutic recovery focused skills, to provide one-on-one counseling, including active, warm listening and empathy, along with messages of hope and recovery.
-The PSC will also provide community referrals and brief linkage services as necessary. - Lead Peer Counselor (LPC) 1.0 FTE will be responsible for the tracking and entering of participant enrollments, along with all associated data, into the Turning Point database, as well as in the County electronic health record or designated computer

-- programs.
-LPC will also provide administrative support when needed, as well as scheduling and coordination of peer counseling staff. - Consultants-will be utilized in the second year of the program.
-This will include staff from Spirit Center, including the Executive Director and other appropriate experts, to support further training and oversight of peer counseling services in a unique respite center.
+Regional Director - .10 FTE is an executive management position providing oversight to all Turning Point programs in Nevada County, and shall allot time to the oversight of the operations, training, budget, and crisis related interventions of the Center. □ Program Director -1.0 FTE shall be responsible for the overall management of the program with duties including, but not limited to, overseeing the implementation of program components, developing and managing the program and its budget, providing prompt intervention in resolving crisis events, including the coordination and use of other agencies when necessary for a resolution.
+Peer Support Specialist (PSS) - 6.0 FTE's will utilize their unique life experience, as well as therapeutic recovery - focused skills, to provide one-on-one counseling, including active, warm listening and empathy, along with messages of hope and recovery.
+The PSS will also provide community referrals and brief linkage services as necessary. □ Lead Peer Support Specialist (LPSS) - 1.0 FTE will be responsible for the tracking and entering of participant enrollments, along with all associated data into the Turning Point database, as well as, in the County electronic health record or designated computer programs.
+LPSS will also provide administrative support when needed, as well as, scheduling and coordination of peer support staff. □ Consultants-can be utilized if needed to support enhancement and training of the Peer Support Specialists.
+This would include staff from the Spirit Center, including the Executive Director and other appropriate experts, to support further training and oversight of the peer support services in a unique respite center.
 In addition, the County may also provide peer counselor trainers for this purpose.
 The Center is peer-run, in coordination with clinical support from the Contractor and from the County, including a county therapist.
-The Program Manager shall be onsite at the Center 40 hours per week.
-There shall be a Peer Counselor or Lead Peer Counselor onsite 24 hours per day, 7 days per week, and a second Peer Counselor shall be onsite daily at different times from 8 am to 12:00 am.
+The Program Director shall be onsite at the Center 40 hours per week.
+There shall be a Peer Support Specialist or Lead Peer Support Specialist onsite 24 hours per day, 7 days per week, and a second Peer Support Specialist shall be onsite daily at different times from 8 am to 12:00 am.